On this page

 - How profits are shared.
 This is based on the equity brought into the maatschap unless otherwise specified.
 It is not permitted for partners to agree that one partner (maat) receives all the profit.

-Generally speaking, you'll have to list your partnership in the Business Register.
+Generally speaking, you'll have to list your partnership in the Commercial Register.
 It's not possible to register a non-trading 'undisclosed partnership' (stille maatschap zonder onderneming).

 In a partnership, you're only allowed to make commitments on your own behalf.
 Only in the following instances are your partners partially liable: